tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 For example, it may be possible to extend NSH emulation using MPLS labels [RFC8595] to support the functionality of NSH Context Headers, whether fixed or variable-length.
-One of use cases could support Flow ID
+One of the use cases could support Flow ID
 {{?I-D.ietf-sfc-nsh-tlv}} that may be used for load-balancing among Service Function Forwarders (SFFs) and/or the Service Function (SF) within the same SFP.